-Some space ships aren't just big pieces of metal that happen to fly through the stars.
+Some spaceships aren't just big pieces of metal that happen to fly through the stars.
 Some can think intelligently, and even interact with the other characters.
 Sometimes the ship is a true example of Mechanical Lifeforms.
-Sometimes this occurs because of an advanced AI in the case of a mechanical ship.
+Sometimes this occurs because of an advanced Artificial Intelligence in the case of a mechanical ship.
 Sometimes the ship is actually a living being.
-Occasionally the ship is a hybrid of the two with a living being grafted on to a ship to the point where they become one entity.
+Occasionally, the ship is a hybrid of the two, with a living being integrated with a ship to the point that they become one entity.
 Whether the ship is actually alive or not is generally a matter for the work in question to resolve.

 Acting as both a character and setting, the sapient ship is perhaps the best example of the Fisher King, as the environment quite justifiably mimics the ship's mood, health, and situation.

 Of course, looked at rationally, it's not clear that it is desirable for a ship to be sapient, at least from the point of view of the crew.
 If the ship is happy things tend to run smoothly, but upset a sapient ship and you might wind up locked in your quarters or having your life support cut off.

 Despite the problems that can arise from the setting having a mind of its own, there are narrative advantages.
 Having the ship able to take over roles such as pilot, and navigator cuts down on crew requirements (and thus cast size) which in turn cuts down on life support and accommodation requirements, sometimes to the point where a crew may be an optional extra.
 The level of sentience and independence will determine just how much of an advantage this is.